Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 Hey, Jeff.

-Um my comment is I don't understand the excitement with the Supreme Court ruling because as long as there are still life procedures and requirements on the local level, in essence, the uh the freedom is not there.
+My comment is I don't understand the excitement with the Supreme Court ruling because as long as there are still life procedures and requirements on the local level, in essence, the freedom is not there.

-We still have to get to a procedure by which the government grants us the privilege to uh own and possess the power whereas uh the right as enumerated by the Second Amendment was still not honored by the Supreme Court.
+We still have to get through a procedure by which the government grants us the privilege to own and possess a firearm, whereas the right as enumerated by the Second Amendment was still not honored by the Supreme Court.

-Well, I think you're right in large part, but I think this is a decision that, given the makeup of this court, is something we shouldn't really look in a you know, the gift horse in the mouth here.
+Well, I think you're right in large part, but I think this is a decision that, given the makeup of this court, is something we shouldn't really look into, you know, the gift horse in the mouth here.

 You know, this is something that goes a lot farther than the Supreme Court ever had in the history of the Republic.

-They're gonna challenge these laws all around the country.
+They're going to challenge these laws all around the country.

 They're going to change things.